What Is Process-Based Therapy? And Why Is It So Important for Healing?

 If we only focus on the label, we risk missing the bigger picture.

-Process-based therapy recognizes that your experiences make sense in context.
+Process-based therapy recognizes that your experience is unique to you and make sense in context.
 Instead of asking “What’s wrong with you?” it asks:

 “What happened, and how did your system learn to respond?”